jjkeijser/cifs-over-ssh/Win10/Multihost.md

   **Note**
-  If you carefully inspect the above screenshot then you will notice that I am using the (built-in) OpenSSH Authentication Agent in combination with an SSH public/private keypair to avoid having to type in my Nikhef password every time.
+  If you carefully inspect the above screenshot then you will notice that I am using the (built-in) OpenSSH Authentication Agent in combination with an SSH public/private keypair to avoid having to type in my password every time.
 - You will be prompted to authenticate yourself:

   <img src="../images/Win10NetworkCreds.png" alt="networkLogin" width="500">